You may have been directed to this page because you or someone else asked one of the following questions:

 ex6502 | a 6502 processor emulator in Elixir, for fun |

-Piko-piko OS | a x86 16-bit toy OS in assembly, for fun |
+Piko-piko OS | an x86 16-bit toy OS, for fun |

-Folders2kt | an esoteric programming language Folders, for fun |
+Folders2kt | an esoteric programming language, for fun |

 GCC Rust | a Rust compiler, for fun |